 - If you are using a cassette tape, always use a clean, unopened one that hasn't had previous recordings made on it.

-- If you are using digital media, purchase the highest definition model that you can afford.
-A foot scuff may sound like a whisper on low definition media, but the sound can be picked up for what it really is on high definition media.
+- If you are using digital media, purchase the highest resolution model you can afford.
+A foot scuff may sound like a whisper on low resolution media, but the sound can be picked up for what it really is on high definition media.

 - Make it a rule that no one can whisper during an EVP session.
 If someone does whisper, announce aloud, "John just whispered."